Aug 20, 2024

 #2: Leverage Your Buying Power

 As a platform leader, you likely have significant buying power.
-You should use it to your advantage when negotiating vendor contracts.
+You should use that to your advantage when negotiating contracts.
 By demonstrating your purchasing power, you can negotiate lower prices, better payment terms, and more favorable contract terms.

 For example, when Facebook negotiated a contract with Microsoft for its Office suite, it used its buying power to negotiate a better price than the standard retail price.
 Additionally, Facebook negotiated a clause in the contract that allowed it to use the software on its own servers rather than relying on Microsoft's servers.
 This gave Facebook more control over its infrastructure and reduced its reliance on Microsoft.